 NOVA provides medical care in two ways:

-1) NOVA’s permanent clinic in Haiti
+1) NOVA’s Permanent Clinics in Haiti

-2) NOVA Medical Missions
+2) NOVA’s Medical Missions in Haiti

 What does NOVA’s work mean to the people of Haiti?